 Once students have been notified of their acceptance to the program (typically, within 2 weeks of interviews), they must complete a series of paperwork to finalize their participation in the program.
-Admission paperwork is provided at the interview, and forms are due the first evening of the Prep Class.
+Blank copies of the Acceptance Form, Participation Agreement and UCDC Housing Contract are provided at interviews.
+Signed forms are due at the first Prep Class or early admit meeting.

-The Acceptance Form confirms that the student is accepting the offer to participate in the MIW program for a specific term.
-The form must be accompanied by a $300 housing deposit which is non-refundable if the student decides not to participate in the program.
-(The deposit will be refunded after the Washington semester if there are no damages to their room.)
+The Acceptance Form confirms that the student is accepting the offer to participate in the MIW program for a specific term and secures their place in a specific cohort.
+The form also serves as agreement to a withdrawal fee of $300 should the student decide not to participate after accepting admission to the program.

 - The student's health insurance policy number

 MIW students are required to have health coverage while they are in Washington.
 Students who don't have an active policy can get basic emergency coverage with a Young Adult Policy through Blue Cross of Michigan for under $100 per month.

 If the student wishes to provide additional information regarding health issues, it can be provided in the onboarding questionnaire in the Prep Class, or communicated directly to the Program Manager in DC.
 For example: